OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

+# Guidelines for reviewers

 Reviewing code can be intimidating, especially if you don't consider yourself as an experienced programmer.
 What if you don't find anything to say?

+## Simply ask questions

 It is a common misconception to think that reviewers must necessarily be advanced developers, and that they must find bugs or make tons of comments for the review to be successful.

 Instead, your main job as a reviewer is **simply to ask questions**.
-This should be easy, as this is rather unlikely that you will understand every line of code without clarifications!
+This should be easy, as this is unlikely that you will understand every line of code without clarifications.
 You first goal as a reviewer is to force the code author to explain the detail of their code to you.
 Doing so, they will very probably identify bugs and area of improvements **themselves**.

-Once you're comfortable reading somebody else's code and asking questions, the next step is to look for potential issues yourself.
+Once you're comfortable reading somebody else's code and asking questions about it, the next step is to look for potential issues yourself.
 If you have no idea what to look for, here is a list of the major points to check in a code review.

 ## What to look for as a reviewer

+*Under construction*

+The following points are common guidelines, not rules.
+Cases may arise where it is best not to follow them.

 1. [Naming](#naming)
 2. [Duplicated code](#duplicated)